briankarlsayen/job-scrapper/README.md

 [x] handle if scraper failed, do not create a csv
 [ ] no db schema once installed, create a schema first before running main.py, create jobs.db > migrate schema > run main.py
-[x] error on fetching url, handle error and create logs [ ] error on linkedin, looping on fetching items
+[x] error on fetching url, handle error and create logs [x] error on linkedin, looping on fetching items
---- [ ] add progress meter
+--- [x] add progress meter
---- [ ] find out why it is looping, if found valid/difficult, just stop the process and save the scrapped items
+--- [x] find out why it is looping, if found valid/difficult, just stop the process and save the scrapped items
+--- [x] Error in scraping: cannot unpack non-iterable NoneType object --- trace this error

 ENCHANCEMENT
 [ ] logging, add a global logs to show everyday run on all script